Observation of electroweak production of two jets and a $Z$-boson pair: Probing electroweak symmetry breaking at the LHC

 Electroweak symmetry breaking (EWSB) plays a central role in the Standard Model (SM) of particle physics, as it explains the origin of elementary particle masses via the interactions of each particle with the Higgs field.
 Following the discovery of the Higgs boson~\cite{HIGG-2012-27,CMS-HIG-12-028}, the scrutiny of EWSB has become a primary focus of research at the Large Hadron Collider (LHC).
 In addition to direct measurements of the Higgs boson's properties, the scattering of two massive vector bosons (VBS) offers another key avenue to probe the EWSB mechanism~\cite{Lee:1977yc,Chanowitz:1985hj,Szleper:2014xxa}.
 As a result of the delicate configuration of quantum field interactions for the SM VBS processes~\cite{Lee:1977yc}, the presence of the Higgs boson is predicted to exactly cancel out the otherwise diverging VBS amplitudes at high energies and prevent unitarity violation at the \TeV\ scale.
-However, many possible extensions to the SM, such as Supersymmetry~\cite{Djouadi:2013lra}, Little Higgs~\cite{ArkaniHamed:2002qy}, or Composite Higgs~\cite{Contino:2011np} models, offer alternative EWSB mechanisms that would manifest as deviations from the SM VBS production cross-sections at high energies.
-The study of the high-energy behaviour of VBS is therefore crucial in the attempt to quantify the exact nature of EWSB.
-Moreover, VBS offers a sensitive means to search for new phenomena related to anomalies in the weak-boson self-interactions~\cite{Eboli:2006wa}, which are precisely predicted by the gauge theory in the SM.
+Any significant deviation from the predicted high-energy behaviour of VBS would point to new phenomena in the EWSB sector which are motivated by many plausible extensions to the SM~\cite{Contino:2011np,ArkaniHamed:2002qy,Djouadi:2013lra}.
+Moreover, VBS offers a sensitive means to search for anomalies in the weak-boson self-interactions~\cite{Eboli:2006wa,Bellan:2021dcy,Gomez-Ambrosio:2018pnl}, which are precisely predicted by the gauge theory in the SM.